KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 The classifiers having the highest accuracies will be taken as solutions to the problem.

 ### Benchmark
-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

 As can be seen in the accompanying jupyter notebook `DetectingFalls.ipynb`, a principal component analysis shows, that 98% variance in the data obtained by feature extraction (see section 'Data Preprocessing') is explained by the first principal component.
 Furthermore the first principal component points mainly (0.9974) in the direction of the feature `Acc_Z_var`, which is the variance of the acceleration in the z direction.
 So a classifier fitted to a training dataset consisting solely of the feature `Acc_Z_var` should have enough information to distinguish falls from ADLs.
-A Gaussian Naive Bayes (GaussianNB) fitted to this training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
+A Gaussian Naive Bayes (GaussianNB) classifier fitted to this training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
 So the GaussianNB classifier will be the benchmark model.

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing
-In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
-From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
-- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
-- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
-- _If no preprocessing is needed, has it been made clear why?_

-TODO:
-- clearly document all preprocessing steps (feature selection): Min, Max, Mean, Kurtosis, Autovariance, ... (siehe unten)
-- address and correct abnormalities

 Following [2] the first task is to perform feature extraction.
-From the raw data Acc_X, Acc_Y, Acc_Z, Gyr_X, Gyr_Y, Gyr_Z, Mag_X, Mag_Y and Mag_Z of the FallDataSet the following features are extracted: minimum, maximum, mean, skewness, kurtosis and the first 11 values of the autocovariance sequence, resulting in a feature vector of dimensionality 153 (17 features for each one of the nine measured signals) for each test.
+From the raw data Acc_X, Acc_Y, Acc_Z, Gyr_X, Gyr_Y, Gyr_Z, Mag_X, Mag_Y and Mag_Z of the FallDataSet the following features are extracted: minimum, maximum, mean, variance, skewness, kurtosis and the first 11 values of the autocovariance sequence, resulting in a feature vector of dimensionality 153 (17 features for each one of the nine measured signals) for each test.

-To be more specific, let $s = [s_1, s_2,\dots, s_N]^T$ be the raw data of a signal (e.g. the column Acc_X in the table above).
+To be more specific, let $s = [s_1, s_2,\dots, s_N]^T$ be the raw data of a signal (e.g. the column Acc_X of the table in the section 'Data Exploration').
 Then the extracted features for this signal are defined as follows:

 - $\operatorname{mean}(s) = \mu = \frac{1}{N} \sum_{n=1}^{N} s_n$
 - $\operatorname{variance}(s) = \sigma^2 = \frac{1}{N} \sum_{n=1}^{N} (s_n-\mu)^2$